richarddickyan/manufiller/README.md

 A very rudimentary Google Chrome extension to keep a chunk of text handy, usually for copy/pasting.

 TO INSTALL:

 	Download 'template' folder and put anywhere on your computer.
-Go to Chrome Extensions (>Settings >More Tools	>Extensions)
+Edit the 'popup.html' file with the text you want to keep handy.
+Go to Chrome Extensions (>Settings >More Tools >Extensions) and check 'Developer mode'.
+Click 'Load unpacked extension...' and install your 'template' folder.
+Button should appear next to your address bar and clicking it will bring up a popup with your text.

 TO DO: